 - Check the bulletin board at the Financial Aid and Student Employment Office for openings.
 Inquire at campus offices about upcoming jobs.

-All student employees must maintain financial aid satisfactory academic progress and a minimum of six credit hours of enrollment during the fall and spring semesters.
-Failure to do so will result in termination of employment.
-Students earn minimum wage and are paid bi-monthly from the Payroll Office.
-Students may download a copy of the Student Worker Guide that describes the terms of employment.
-There may be an opportunity to perform community service as part of your work-study program.
+- Maintain financial aid satisfactory academic progress and a minimum of six credit hours of enrollment during the fall and spring semesters.
+Failure to meet the requirements will result in termination of employment.